Tomato-Barley Vegetable Soup

 - 2 medium carrots, peeled and sliced

-- 1 large potato, scrubbed well or peeled and diced
+- 1 large or 2 medium potatoes, scrubbed well or peeled and diced

 - 2 large celery stalks, diced